-NUR 206 • Nursing in Transition 1 Credit • Spring • CC-CG
+NUR 206 Nursing in Transition

+1 Credit - Spring

-Applied nursing theory analyzing concepts related to the nurse as a member of the health care profession and the individual as a consumer of health care.
+Application of nursing concepts related to the nurse as a member of the health care profession and the individual as a consumer of health care.
 The role of the nurse is emphasized in relation to the historical development of the profession; legal and ethical issues faced by nurses today; various educational, employment and community service options in nursing; and leadership roles and responsibilities.

 Prerequisite: NUR 201.
-Co-requisite: NUR 202.
+Corequisite: NUR 202.